blocknetdx/documentation/source/service-nodes/setup.md

 - Verify disk space: `sudo du -d 1 -h /snode` (Docker) or check the wallet's data directory.
 - Check network connectivity to Blocknet peers.
-- Initial sync takes 3.5+ hours — be patient.
+- Sync time varies based on hardware and SPV wallet selection — be patient.
 - If stuck, try restarting the container or wallet.

 ### Docker Container Keeps Restarting